wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

 Secure your website with Wordfence.

 1. The dashboard gives you an overview of your site's security including notifications, attack statistics and Wordfence feature status.
-2. The Web Application Firewall protects your site from common types of attacks and known security vulnerabilities.
+2. The firewall protects your site from common types of attacks and known security vulnerabilities.
-3. The Wordfence Malware Scanner lets you know if your site has been compromised and alerts you to other security issues that need to be addressed.
+3. The Wordfence Security Scanner lets you know if your site has been compromised and alerts you to other security issues that need to be addressed.
+4. Wordfence is highly configurable, with a deep set of options available for each feature.
+High level scan options are shown above.
+5. Brute Force Protection features protect you from password guessing attacks.
+6. Block attackers by IP, Country, IP range, Hostname, Browser or Referrer.
-4. The Wordfence Live Traffic view shows you real-time activity on your site including bot traffic and exploit attempts.
+7. The Wordfence Live Traffic view shows you real-time activity on your site including bot traffic and exploit attempts.
-5. Block IPs that are known to be malicious, manage IPs that have been locked out and see recently throttled IPs that violated security rules.
-6. The Wordfence Options page is where you manage high-level Wordfence features and upgrade your license to Premium.
-7. The Advanced Options page allows technically-minded users fine-tune their security settings.
+8. Take login security to the next level with Two Factor Authentication.
+9. Audit the strength of your site passwords with our high performance GPU cluster.

 == Changelog ==

+= 7.0.1 =
+* Comprehensive UI refresh.
+* Improvement: Updated bundled GeoIP database.

 = 6.3.22 =
 * Fix: Addressed a warning that could occur on PHP 7.1 when reading php.ini size values.